allogn/robustness/Readme.md

 ```
 The name of experiment is the same as the name of the JSON file that describes it.

-Some experiments are run by separate scripts in the `scripts` directory.
+Some experiments are run by separate scripts in the `scripts` directory, and the experiments on improving robustness are run directly from the jupyter notebooks (`SmallExamples.ipynb` and `VK.ipynb`).

 # Plotting Results